 Jeremiah A. DeBerry is a partner and the Director of Diversity & Inclusion at Mayer Brown.
 Jerry is based in Mayer Brown’s New York City office, where his full‐time responsibility is to ensure that Mayer Brown fulfills its commitment to enhancing diversity in the legal profession.
 In this capacity, he oversees all aspects of the firm’s efforts to recruit, hire, develop and promote diverse and women lawyers.
 He is also responsible for the development and implementation of diversity and inclusion policies for all of the firm’s US offices.

-An active proponent of diversity in the legal profession for more than 18 years, prior to joining Mayer Brown in 2013, Jerry is the former president of the National Attorney of Color Network, an organization that serves as a resource for legal employers seeking to establish a diverse workforce.
-Prior to that, he was a corporate partner in the New York office of a major law firm, where he practiced in the areas of mergers and acquisitions, private equity investments and sports and entertainment.
-He is a frequent speaker and panelist on law firm diversity matters, a member of the Association of Law Firm Diversity Professionals and the author of “An Advocate of Their Own,” an article published in Legal Times that identifies critical success factors for full-time diversity professionals in law firms, and “Best Practices for Integrating Diverse and Women Attorneys,” an article published in the New York Law Journal that addressed the following factors impacting the career trajectory of diverse lawyers in the “big law” environment—unconscious bias, micro-inequities and social isolation.
+An active proponent of diversity in the legal profession for more than 20 years, Jerry is the former president of the National Attorney of Color Network, an organization that serves as a resource for legal employers seeking to establish a diverse workforce.
+Prior to that, he was a corporate partner in the New York office of an international law firm, where he practiced in the areas of mergers and acquisitions, private equity investments and sports and entertainment.
+He is a frequent speaker and panelist on law firm diversity matters, a member of the Association of Law Firm Diversity Professionals and the author of “An Advocate of Their Own,” an article published in Legal Times that identifies critical success factors for full-time diversity professionals in law firms, and “Best Practices for Integrating Diverse and Women Attorneys,” an article published in the New York Law Journal that addressed the following factors impacting the career trajectory of diverse lawyers in the “big law” environment—unconscious bias, micro-inequities and social isolation; and “In a Time of Reckoning on Racism, Silence is No Longer an Option,” an article published by the American Lawyer that reflects on the debilitating effects of anti-Black racism and the need for everyone to come together for change.

 Jerry is a recognized expert and thought leader on Diversity and Inclusion matters, particularly in the legal profession.
 The University of Virginia School of Law, Profiles in Diversity Journal, Lawyers of Color.Org, The National Law Journal and the National Bar Association, among others, have awarded him with their highest honor for his contributions to improving diversity and inclusion in the workplace and in the legal profession, as a whole.
 Most recently, City and State, a leading publication for the public sector, included him in its list of the 2019 Responsible 100.
 This award honors New York's most outstanding executives, thought leaders, visionaries and influencers who are setting new standards of excellence, dedication and leadership in improving their communities and making transformative change.